Mail

 Local SMTP with Mailhog

-A convinient way to see sent mails is to use a local mail testing such as MailHog.
+A convenient way to see sent mails is to use a local mail testing such as MailHog.
 This service will catch all outgoing emails, and show their HTML to you - which is handy while developing.

 1. Make sure sendmail is locally installed and configured.